 Allocation of Funding

-Real-Time Transit Infrastructure and Rolling Stock Condition Assessment projects are funded under FTA’s Public Transportation Innovative program authority.
-A total of $1.25 million is available for awards.
+Real-Time Transit Infrastructure and Rolling Stock Condition Assessment Program projects are funded under FTA’s Research, Development, Demonstration and Deployment Program (49 U.S.C. § 5312).

 The federal share of project costs under this program is limited to 80 percent.
 Proposers may seek a lower federal contribution.
 The applicant must provide the local share of the net project cost in cash, or in-kind, and must document in its application the source of the local match.